apache/apisix-dashboard/docs/deploy.md

 $ yarn build
 ```

-5. The bundled files are under `/dist` folder if the step 4 is successful.
+The bundled files are located in the root directory `/output/html`.

 ## Run